Law and Regulatory Compliance

 4. Communication and Reporting

 The Legal Department is responsible for compiling violation cases and assessing the performance of statutory and regulatory compliance, as well as reporting to the management team, the Corporate Governance and Sustainable Development Committee, the Risk Management Committee, and the Board of Directors, respectively.
 These reports help inform decisions to strengthen governance and compliance mechanisms.
 Additionally, the performance results are disclosed in the Annual Sustainability Report.
+The Company defines significant non-compliance as any violation resulting in a financial penalty exceeding 1 million Baht, the suspension or revocation of business operating licenses, or involvement in fraudulent or corrupt practices.

-Start building the Future
+Building the Future

-with Amata
+with AMATA

-AMATA
+with AMATA

 Contact us for more details.